KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 If irradiance coefficients are not defined, implementations may calculate irradiance from the specular radiance cubemap.
 One possible benefit with spherical harmonics is that it is generally enough evaluate the harmonics on a per vertex basis, instead of sampling a cubemap on a per fragment basis.

-### Using the environment light
+### Using the environment map

-The environment light is utilized by a scene.
+The environment map is utilized by a scene.
-Each scene can have a single environment light attached to it by defining the `extensions.KHR_lights_environment` property and, within that, an index into the `lights` array using the `light` property.
+Each scene can have a single environment map attached to it by defining the `extensions.KHR_environment_map` property and, within that, an index into the `environment_maps` array using the `environment_map` property.

 ```json
 "scenes": [